Braasche23Nov/Braasche23Nov/README.md

-- 👋 Hi, I’m @Braasche23Nov
+- 👋 Hi, I’m Emily
-- 👀 I’m interested in ... coding coding
+- 👀 I’m interested in ... coding
 - 🌱 I’m currently learning ...coding
 - 💞️ I’m looking to collaborate on ...coding for beginners
 - 📫 How to reach me ...here